Battlefield 1943

-Battlefield 1943 is an online multiplayer World War II first-person shooter video game developed by DICE and published by Electronic Arts for Xbox 360 and PlayStation 3 through digital distribution.
+Battlefield 1943 is a 2009 first-person shooter game developed by DICE and published by Electronic Arts for Xbox 360 and PlayStation 3 through digital distribution.
 It takes place in the Pacific Theater of Operations of World War II.
 A Microsoft Windows version was planned but later cancelled.

+The game received generally favorable reviews from critics.

 Setting

 Battlefield 1943 casts players as either being Marines with the United States Marine Corps (USMC) or the Imperial Japanese Navy (IJN) with up to 24 players on three maps: Wake Island, Guadalcanal, and Iwo Jima.
 After all players collectively reached 43 million kills, players received access to an additional Coral Sea map.

 Gameplay

 Like Battlefield: Bad Company, 1943 features the Frostbite Engine for its environmental damage.
 The game only features the series' signature Conquest mode and a new game type called Air Superiority which was unlocked when the online gaming community reached a combined total of 43 million kills in Conquest.
 Similar to Battlefield Heroes, 1943 features only three classes: Infantryman, armed with an SMG and anti-tank rocket; Rifleman, armed with a semi-automatic rifle and rifle grenade; and Scout, armed with a scoped rifle, pistol, and dynamite.
 Each class has an unlimited supply of ammunition.
 Explosive ordnance, however, does take time to replenish.
 The game also features a regenerating health system.

 There are four types of vehicles in the game; fighter, tank, car and landing craft.
 Each team's main base has two one-man fighter aircraft, with A6M2 Zeros for the Imperial Navy and F4U Corsairs for the United States Marine Corps.
 On every map there is also an airfield for either team to capture where a third plane can be used to a team's advantage.
 Each airplane has four machine guns and can also drop bombs.
 Tanks can accommodate two players, a driver who can use a tank cannon and a coaxial machine gun, and a passenger who can use a mounted machine gun.
 Cars can accommodate up to three players: a driver, a gunner in the back who operates a machine gun, and a passenger who can fire their own weapon.
 Landing craft (boats) are used to deliver troops from the carriers to the beaches.
 Players can also use air raid bunkers to attack with three bomber aircraft to clear an area of a map.
 To operate these, the player must enter a bunker with a large spinning dish on top.
 Planes can be shot down by fighter pilots and anti-aircraft guns, reducing the amount of bombs that the air raid can deliver, or destroying it entirely.